 There may have been other non-conformist churches at different times.

-The General Register Office for Scotland holds records of Midlem Original Secession Church among its collection of Miscellaneous Records (MR 60).
+The National Records of Scotland holds records of Midlem Original Secession Church among its collection of Miscellaneous Records (MR 60).
 These include records of births between the years 1748 and 1915.

 The Bowden Village website includes photographs and a history of the parish.